Yoga for You (6-week series)

 Pre-registration (please fill out this from): http://bit.ly/2gz3JWe

-Yoga for You is a new yoga series, facilitated by Nayani Thiyagarajah, a Tamil womxn filmmaker and healer based in Toronto, Canada.
+Yoga for You is a yoga series facilitated by Nayani Thiyagarajah, a Tamil womxn filmmaker and healer based in Toronto, Canada.
 This series is focused on supporting self-identified BIPOC folks living with anxiety and high-levels of stress.
-Through the centuries-old magic of hatha yoga, as passed down by her ancestors, Nayani works with participants to cope with their personal challenges through yoga, utilizing ancient poses and her knowledge of Ayurvedic medicine, as well as her teachings as a full-circle doula, blending her learnings to carefully create a participant-focused approach to healing.
-Participants of the series will also receive a brief introduction to Ayurvedic medicine, as it connects to yoga, helping folks to see how an understanding of our body constitutions can be combined with yoga to better create a yogic praxis meant for and connected to their individual life journeys.
+Through the centuries-old magic of hatha yoga, as passed down by her ancestors, Nayani works with participants to cope with their personal challenges through yoga, utilizing ancient poses and her growing knowledge of Ayurvedic medicine, as well as her teachings as a full-circle doula, blending her learnings to carefully create a participant-focused approach to healing.
+Participants of the series will also receive a brief introduction to Ayurvedic medicine, as it connects to yoga, helping folks to see how an understanding of our body constitutions can be combined with yoga to better create a yogic praxis meant for and connected to our individual life journeys.
 Nayani is honoured to be working with Six Degrees to create a safe space for BIPOC folks to practice an approach to yoga that is built specifically for them.
 Spaces are limited, in order to better support folks involved.

 Photo credit: Irina Grosavescu